Execut3/django-bigbluebutton/README.md

 # django-bigbluebutton

-A Django Application for better interaction of Django projects with Big Blue Button APIs.
+A Django Application for better interaction of Django projects with BigBlueButton APIs.

 Features:

-- Createa  room on BBB and store the meeting info in a model for later access
+- Create a room on BBB and store the meeting info in a model for later access
 - Start a meeting having meeting id
 - End a meeting having meeting id
 - Create join link for a meeting with moderator or normal access